Monitoring the condition of the mother during the first stage of labour

 1-35 What are the causes of hypotension (low blood pressure)?

-- Some women may normally have a low blood pressure.
+- Some patients may normally have a low blood pressure.
 Therefore, the blood pressure during labour must be compared with that recorded during the antenatal visits.

 - Shock.
 This is usually due to blood loss.